The Old River Road by Ivy Rose

 You’re praising it so highly!
 You must have given it five stars! you say.

 Well, I didn’t.
-Although this is an amazing book – original writing style, easy to get into, very sweet, very inspiring – there are a few problems I’d like to bring up in way of constructive criticism (because positive reviews are amazing, but they don’t really help anything but the author’s self-esteem).
+Although this is an amazing book – original writing style, easy to get into, very sweet, very inspiring – there are a few problems I’d like to bring up in way of constructive criticism.
+(Because positive reviews are amazing, but they don’t really help anything but the author’s self-esteem)

 First, the writing could have used a wee, wee bit of polishing here and there.
 Not much, but just a little.
 I felt, occasionally, like the plot and characters needed more drive.
 In a classic, this doesn’t bother me, but in a modern book, even if it’s meant to have a classic feel, there should be more of a plot structure (see).

-Also, I didn’t really get the title.
+Also, I didn’t really understand the title.
 There was very little about the ‘old river road.’
 Like, a couple paragraphs, really.
 There wasn’t much about it at all.
 I think perhaps it was meant to be like Clara (love that name, by the way) wanted to live along the river all along … but it wasn’t mentioned before [SPOILER] they started living there.
 [END OF SPOILER]

 At first, I thought Clara’s main goal was to get out west … but that didn’t seem to be incredibly important to her.
 More focus on this would have been nice.
 Once she got out west, it was hard to see what was driving her at all.
 William was even more of a puzzle to me.